AI Models

 #### C3: Content Angle

-What is the hook?
+C3 asks what the hook is.
 The winning angle tells you how to position your content against what already gets cited.

 | Angle | Signals |